policratus/pupyl/README.md

 See a getting started guide and the API reference on [https://pupyl.readthedocs.io/](http://pupyl.rtfd.io/).

 ## 🖊️ Citation
-If you use `pupyl` on your publications or projects, please cite:
+If you use `pupyl` in your publications or projects, please cite:

 ```BibTeX
 @misc{pupyl,